jundalisay/superb/content/en/research/benham/palmistry/part-1/chapter-24c.md

 Then note the Head line.
 If it goes straight across the hand it makes the ideas more practical; if it droops to the Mount of the Moon it tinges them with imagination.
 If it is clear, well marked, and of good color, you have a strong mind, self-control, and healthy imagination.
 This gives all the benefits of the type without its dangers.

 If the Head line is broken, wavy, islanded, chained, poorly marked, or badly colored, containing perhaps in its course a star, you must ascribe poor faculty of mental concentration, lack of firmness, a weakened brain, and vivid imagination; and from such subjects come those who are continually changing their mind, are restless, never satisfied, and vacillating, and, if actual insanity is escaped, are continually verging on an unbalanced condition of mind.

 Thus the Lunarian ranges from a highly gifted subject to one who is insane, all indicated by the size, character, and markings of the Mount.

-Wherever no Mount is found, you find dense materialism; when you find too much Mount, there is too much imagination, which may mean insanity.
+Wherever no Mount is found, you find dense materialism.

+When you find too much Mount, there is too much imagination, which may mean insanity.

 So, again, we seek to find the happy medium which will show the healthy operation of the mind.
 Do not expect to find many typical Lunarians, but do expect to find with nearly every subject, imagination in some degree developed.

 You need have no trouble whatever in grading its extent, the plane on which it operates, nor the combinations that accompany it if you have thoughtfully digested this chapter and what precedes it.